12 things worth a try if your husband is always falling asleep

-Has your spouse been diagnosed and given up on his sleep apnea treatment?
+Has your spouse been already diagnosed with sleep apnea and given up on his treatment?
 He’s not the only as many patients stop using their CPAP machines within the first year of treatment.

 Some find the CPAP mask uncomfortable while others complain about the blowing air, system leaks, dry nose, red eye, and nasal congestion.

 Fortunately, they’re now more alternatives than ever he can try – more comfortable face masks, body positioners, innovative nerve stimulators, and surgically implanted suspension lines.

 Sleep apnea diagnosis and treatment

 The most commonly used type of counseling for sleep challenges is cognitive behavioral therapy (CBT for short).
 It focuses on changing thinking and behavioral patterns.